sneha-tech966/sneha-tech966/README.md

 I am currently pursuing my B.Tech in Aritificial Intelligence and Data Science Branch

-Interested in web development, data analytics and machine learning
+Interested in web development, data analytics and machine learing

 * 🌍  I'm based in India
 * ✉️  You can contact me at [vsneha.7825@gmail.com](mailto:vsneha.7825@gmail.com)